StrongSand94191/project-site/index.md

 layout: home
 nav_order: 1
 ---
-# Home

-This is the website for the Cohort 3 project: **Power Dynamics.** We are Group 2.

 ## Driving Question
 > "How can we, as engineers, ensure access to energy despite extenuating circumstances?"